rolandjlevy/js-solitaire-game/notes.md

 # Notes

 ### Todo
+- Add ordering index to Leader Board
+- create a pre-obs repl for firebase code
 - Scoring: in submission message, add 250 points if you end up with 1 left and another 250 points if it's left in the middle position, id:25
 - Write readme
 - Protect against XSS with obscurator